ozlemxates/ozlemxates/README.md

 ⚡ Currently, I'm working on improving my coding skills and becoming a better coder.

-🔭 Some of the projects I'm currently working on:
-   - [Project 1](link1): A brief description of your project.
-   - [Project 2](link2): A brief description of your project.

 📫 If you want to get in touch, you can contact me via: [This Email Address](mailto:ozlemxatess@outlook.com)

-💼 You can visit my LinkedIn profile: [LinkedIn](https://www.linkedin.com/in/ozlemxates/)

 ⚙️ Technologies I Use: